The Killian Curse: Reflection Demon

-Billie – Billie was the last student to have to face her demon.
-Hers was a reflection demon that affected the real world.
-She confronted it in a school bathroom and it tried to take her soul.
-The rest of the class helped her get away.
-The traitor is then revealed to be Jen, who was possessed during the first episode.
-Then everyone whose soul was never taken went through the portal to Killian's world.
-After that Killian locked them with a Latin Spell and try to take their souls instead of the others, who had escaped, but eventually he disappeared when a giant rabbit (from Karl's curse) pulled him down when he was rising to go to earth and fought him.
-After they all looked up at the portal as it closed.
-They were stuck in Killian's world.
+Billie – Billie is the last student to have to face their demon.
+Hers is a reflection demon that affects the real world.
+She confronts it in a school bathroom and, it tries to take her soul.
+The rest of the class helps her get away.
+The Traitor is then revealed to be Jen, who was possessed during the first episode.
+Everyone whose soul was not taken then goes through the portal to Killian's world.
+After that, Killian locks them with a Latin spell and tries to take their souls instead of the others', who had escaped, but eventually, he disappears when a giant rabbit (from Karl's curse) pulls him down when he was rising to go to earth and fights him.
+Afterwards, they all look up at the portal as it closes, rendering them trapped in Killian's world.